 The provisions of expected credit losses for receivables and contract assets are based on assumptions about risk of default and expected loss.
-The Group uses judgement in making these assumptions based on the assessment of financial capability of the receivables, existing market conditions as well as solicitors' advice for balances which are currently in legal proceedings.
+The Group uses judgement in making these assumptions based on the assessment of financial capability of the receivables, existing market conditions, forward-looking estimates as well as solicitors' advice for balances which are currently in legal proceedings.
+The forward-looking estimations include the possible impact of COVID-19 pandemic on risk of default of financial assets and contract assets.